guardian/support-dotcom-components/docs/signinGate.md

 For details of the current configuration, see [logic.md](/src/server/signin-gate/logic.md).

 SDC also has an endpoint for tracking interactions (view/click) with the gate: `/auxia/log-treatment-interaction`.
-These events are forward on to Auxia, and are independent of the standard Ophan tracking.
+These events are forwarded on to Auxia, and are independent of the standard Ophan tracking.

 ### Data
 From the Guardian's perspective, Auxia gets its data for ML model training and analytics in two ways: